 Materials are loaned for two weeks and may be renewed once, unless another patron has placed a hold against it.
 If audiovisual material is needed for a classroom presentation, check with the Circulation Desk.
 Items placed on reserve by instructors are checked out from the Circulation Desk and will have varying checkout periods.

 Interlibrary Loan PolicyThe LRC follows the ILLINET Interlibrary Loan Code reciprocal borrowing.
 As members of Illinois Heartland Library System we must adhere to the policies within this code which does not allow for renewal of ILL materials.

 Please return all material to the Circulation Desk.
 As a courtesy to others, please let the LRC know if there are any problems with any audio/visual material.

-REFERENCE MATERIALS, MAGAZINES, NEWSPAPERS, AND MICROFORM MATERIALS are for use in the LRC only.
+REFERENCE MATERIALS, MAGAZINES, NEWSPAPERS, and some RESERVE MATERIALS are for use in the LRC only.
 Photocopies can be made.

 FinesThe LRC charges a fine for each borrowed item that is not returned by the due date.